multigrid-courses/Syllabus-MG1/README.md

 ## Course Overview

 We will cover basic iterative methods, Local Fourier Analysis (LFA), and two grid analysis.
-We go over basic smoother methods and intergrid transfer operators and analysis their potential efficacy on model elliptic and hyperbolic problems.
+We cover basic smoother methods and intergrid transfer operators and analysis and their potential efficacy on model elliptic and hyperbolic problems.
 We will consider operator dependent intergrid transfer operators and applications to problems in computational fluid dynamics.